Tips and Resources for Storytelling

 In-depth, engaging, unique, and individually beautiful, these YouTube creators will change how you view the craft of story.
 Though most are centered around movies, shows, and video games, the principles of story they touch on are of immense value to story tellers of every medium, including the written arts.

-THE CLOSER LOOK: The Closer Look's Henry is a funny, down to earth, insightful Brit whose take on storytelling is revolutionary.
-If anyone deserves to teach college course on storytelling, it's this guy.
+THE CLOSER LOOK: The Closer Look's Henry is funny, down to earth, and insightful.
 Check out his videos on *Tonal Consistency & The Last of Us pt.2, Knives Out & How To Do a Plot Twist, & The Terrible Problem With Skyrim's Magic (And Why Death Stranding's Is Genius)

-DANIEL GREENE: Daniel Greene is an excellent BookTuber who deftly analyzes the fantasy genre.
+DANIEL GREENE: Daniel Greene is a veteran BookTuber who deftly analyzes the fantasy genre.
 His thoughts and insights into the genre and its many, many works are super helpful for those looking to gain insight into trending topics and fantasy books written both correctly and incorrectly.
-Studying his surprisingly humorous channel will help you gain an understanding of how readers interact with written works, as well as the unique ability to learn from other writer's triumphs and mistakes through Greene's progressive lens as a reader, creator, and lover of story.

-LIKE STORIES OF OLD: Like Stories of Old is a fundamentally beautiful, sweeping look at story and its relation to humanity.
-Full of quiet, introspective, philosophical content, I highly recommend this channel are your first stop in pursuit of a better understanding of story and humanity in general.
+LIKE STORIES OF OLD: Like Stories of Old creates beautiful, sweeping videos that look at story and its relation to humanity.
+Full of quiet, introspective, philosophical content, I highly recommend this channel are your first stop in pursuit of a better understanding of story and people in general.
 Check out Like Stories of Old's video on Humanity, as well as his contemplations on Blade Runner 2049 *, Death Stranding,* and The Last of Us pt.2 *

 JUST WRITE: Just Write is another excellent channel full of down-to-earth examinations of storytelling.
-His dissections on film are especially good, and he is never afraid to be controversial.
+His dissections on film are especially helpful.
 Some of my favorite videos from this channel are The Hunger Games: Revolutions Are Hard To Write & The Last Jedi and the 7 Basic Questions of Narrative Drama

 __________________________________________________________________________________